 CASA volunteers give an average of 15 to 20 hours per month to a case.
 They get to know the child and talk with everyone in that child’s life—parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers and others.
 They use the information they gather to inform judges and others of what the child needs and what will be the best permanent home for them.
 The CASA volunteer is often the only consistent and caring adult presence in the life of a foster child and their voice in court during the difficult and lengthy process of finding a safe and permanent home.

-- Be willing to complete the application and necessary background checks, provide references and participate in an interview
+- Be willing to attend an Information Session, complete the online application, necessary background checks, provide references and participate in an interview

-- Be willing to commit to the CASA program for at least twelve months
+- Be willing to commit to the CASA program for at least 12-18 months

-- Be available for court appearances, with advance notice
+- Be available to testify during for court appearances, with advance notice

 - Attend 12 hours of additional in-service training on an annual basis